All Episodes

 Anything can be undone by just a disobedient tongue.

-And where you know, you said something earlier.
+And we're said something earlier.

 I want to amplify.